-In addition, the Atlantis shares a driveway with the Shopping Center and leases approximately 37,400 square feet from BLI (the "Driveway Lease") for an initial lease term of 15 years, which commenced on September 30, 2004, at an original annual rent of \$300 thousand plus common area expenses.
+In addition, the Atlantis shares a driveway with the Shopping Center and leases approximately 37,400 square feet from BLI (the "Driveway Lease") for an initial lease term of 15 years, which commenced on September 30, 2004, at an original annual rent of \$ 300 thousand plus common area expenses.
 The annual rent is subject to a cost of living adjustment increase on each five-year anniversary of the Driveway Lease.
 Effective August 28, 2015, in connection with the Company entering into the Parking Lot Lease, the Driveway Lease was amended to: (i) make the Company solely responsible for the operation and maintenance costs of the shared driveway (including the fountains thereon); (ii) eliminate the Company's obligation to reimburse the Shopping Center for its proportionate share of common area expenses; and (iii) exercise the three successive five-year renewal terms beyond the initial 15-year term in the existing Driveway Lease.
 At the end of the renewal terms, the Company has the option to purchase the leased driveway section of the Shopping Center.
-For each of the three-month periods ended September 30, 2023 March 31, 2024 and 2022, 2023, the Company paid \$101 thousand in rent plus \$14 thousand and \$13 thousand, respectively, in operating expenses relating to this lease.
-For each of the nine-month periods ended September 30, 2023 and 2022, the Company paid \$303 thousand in rent plus \$35 thousand and \$28 thousand, respectively, in operating expenses relating to this lease.
-The right of use asset and lease liability balances as of September 30, 2023 March 31, 2024, recognized in the Consolidated Balance Sheet, was \$3.3 million \$3.2 million.
+For each of the three-month periods ended September 30, 2024 and 2023, the Company paid \$ 101 thousand in rent plus \$ 16 thousand and \$ 14 thousand, respectively, in operating expenses relating to this lease.
+For each of the nine-month periods ended September 30, 2024 and 2023, the Company paid \$ 303 thousand in rent plus \$ 40 thousand and \$ 35 thousand, respectively, in operating expenses relating to this lease.
+The right of use asset and lease liability balances as of September 30, 2024, recognized in the Consolidated Balance Sheet, was \$ 3.1 million.

-The Company occasionally leases billboard advertising, storage space and parking lot space from affiliates controlled by the Farahi Family Stockholders, and paid \$104 thousand and \$132 thousand and \$121 thousand, respectively, for each of the three-month periods ended March 31, 2024 and \$373 thousand and \$325 thousand, respectively, for the nine-month periods ended September 30, 2023 and 2022, 2023, for such leases.
-The right of use asset and lease liability balances related to the billboard leases as of September 30, 2023, recognized in the Consolidated Balance Sheet, was \$2.0 million.
+The Company occasionally leases billboard advertising, storage space and parking lot space from affiliates controlled by the Farahi Family Stockholders, and paid \$ 118 thousand and \$ 104 thousand, respectively, for the three-month periods ended September 30, 2024 and 2023, and \$ 375 thousand and \$ 373 thousand, respectively, for the nine-month periods ended September 30, 2024 and 2023, for such leases.